 - Sesame Seeds: While you can buy pre-toasted sesame seeds, they take just a few minutes to toast on the stovetop.
 It's also cheaper to do it yourself.

-- Flour: Two cups (250 grams) are used.
+- Flour: Two cups (250 grams) of all-purpose flour are used.
 Because Italian sesame cookies are crisp and slightly crumbly in the first place, you want to measure correctly so excess flour doesn't accidentally make its way into the dough.
 I recommend weighing it for the most precision.

 - Butter: This should be softened enough to be worked into the dry ingredients to form small crumbs.